jon-cbar/technologies/virt-manager.md

 #### Creating VMs

-You can set some resources when you create a virtual machine on virt-manager, for example:
+You can set some resources when you are creating virtual machines on virt-manager, for example:

 - *Name* of the guest instance
 - Number of *vcpus*